 d.
-Draft Investigation Report:
+Draft Investigation Report

-At the conclusion of the investigation, the Investigator will provide a written investigation report (the Draft Investigation Report) that provides a case timeline, appropriately summarizes the information gathered (including, but not limited to, the names of witnesses and summaries of their statements), and evidence that is directly related to the Formal Complaint.
+At the conclusion of the investigation, the Investigator will compile a written investigation report(the Draft Investigation Report) that provides a case timeline, appropriately summarizes the information gathered (including, but not limited to, the names of witnesses and summaries of their statements), and evidence that is directly related to the Formal Complaint.

 e.
-Notice of Opportunity to Review the Draft Investigation Report:
+Notice of Opportunity to Review the Draft Investigation Report

 Before the investigation report is complete, the Parties will be given an equal opportunity to review and meaningfully respond to the Draft Investigation Report.
-The Investigator will also send to the Party, and the Party's Advisor if applicable, all evidence obtained that is directly related to the Formal Complaint, including evidence upon which the University does not intend to rely in reaching a determination regarding responsibility, and inculpatory or exculpatory evidence, whether obtained from a Party or other source, for inspection and review.
-Parties will have ten (10) Days to review the Draft Investigation Report and submit a written response, including comments, information, and/or questions to the Investigator.
+The Title IX Coordinator or designee will also send to the Party, and the Party's Advisor if applicable, all evidence obtained that is directly related to the Formal Complaint, including evidence upon which the University does not intend to rely in reaching a determination regarding responsibility, and inculpatory or exculpatory evidence, whether obtained from a Party or other source, for inspection and review.
+Parties will have ten (10)Days to review the Draft Investigation Report and submit a written response, including comments, information, and/or questions to the Title IX Coordinator or designee.
 If there is any new or additional information to be provided by either Party, it must be presented to the Investigator at this time.